Super Tuesday: Background

+1980s

 1984: Beginnings of Super Tuesday

 The 1984 primary season had three "Super Tuesdays".
 Decided on "Super Tuesday III" were delegates from five states: South Dakota, New Mexico, West Virginia, California and New Jersey.
 The proportional nature of delegate selection meant that Walter Mondale was likely to obtain enough delegates on that day to win the nomination at the 1984 Democratic National Convention, no matter who actually won the states contested.
 Gary Hart maintained that unpledged superdelegates that had previously announced support for Mondale would shift to his side if he swept the Super Tuesday III primary.

 Hart committed a faux pas, insulting New Jersey shortly before the primary day.
 Campaigning in California, he remarked that while the "bad news" was that he and his wife Lee had to campaign separately, "[t]he good news for her is that she campaigns in California while I campaign in New Jersey."
 When his wife interjected that she "got to hold a koala bear", Hart replied that "I won't tell you what I got to hold: samples from a toxic waste dump."
 While Hart won California, he lost New Jersey despite having led in polls by as much as 15 points.

-Mondale secured the majority of delegates from the primaries, leading the way for him to take the Democratic nomination.
+Mondale secured the majority of delegates from the primaries, leading the way for him to take the Democratic presidential nomination.
 In the 1984 Republican Party primaries, incumbent President Ronald Reagan was the only candidate to secure delegates.

 1988: Southern states primary

-The phrase "Super Tuesday" was next used to describe the primary elections that took place on March 8, 1988, in the Southern states of Texas, Florida, Tennessee, Louisiana, Oklahoma, Mississippi, Kentucky, Alabama, and Georgia leading up to the 1988 United States presidential election.
-In the 1988 Democratic Party primaries, Southern Democrats came up with the idea of a regional primary in an effort to nominate a moderate candidate who would more closely represent their interests.
-However, Dick Gephardt, Jesse Jackson, Al Gore, and Michael Dukakis split the Super Tuesday primaries, and Dukakis was subsequently nominated.
-George H. W. Bush secured most of the delegates in the 1988 Republican Party primaries.
-From 1996 to 2004, most of the Southern primaries were held the week after Super Tuesday, on a day dubbed "Southern Tuesday" by news commentators.
+Proposals for holding the presidential primaries of southern states at once started in the 1970s in order to maintain and increase the region's influence in presidential elections.
+It would allow for a conservative favorite son candidate from the south to receive a lead in delegate totals and produce momentum for the other primaries.
+Other southern presidential candidates had fared poorly in the initial contests in Iowa and New Hampshire which allowed more liberal candidates to gain the nomination.

+Alabama, Florida, and Georgia designated the second Tuesday of March as the date for their presidential primaries and the Southern Legislative Conference lobbied other states to join.
+864 Democratic and 564 Republican delegates came from the southern states in the 1988 primary.
+Frank Fahrenkopf, chair of the Republican National Committee, stated that "Southern Democrats intended Super Tuesday to be a way to moderate their party", but that "the Democrats have handed us a tremendous opportunity to win over the disaffected majority of their party".